MJoergen/x16-nexys4ddr/log.md

 lead to instructions like INC taking one more clock cycle than before, but on the other hand will more closely mimic the real 6502/65C02 processor.

+I've added support for decimal mode.
+That was surprisingly easy.

-Next step is to implement decimal mode, and then add the two VIA I/O controllers.
+Next step is to add the two VIA I/O controllers.